Centre of Expertise — Gravitational waves

 Data Analysis & Parameter Estimation

-- xpert guidance on using modeled and unmodeled search pipelines:
+- Expert guidance on using modeled and unmodeled search pipelines:

 - MBTA, PyCBC (compact binaries)